smeronek264/DMARC-Food-Pantry-Analysis/README.md

 3. Install the required packages by running the setup script.
 4. Run and update the script `src/clean_data_code/new_data_clean.R` to create the new datasets to run the models.
 5. Run the scripts in `src/models` to see the models described above.
 6. Run the scripts in `src/visualization_code` to see some of the characteristics of the data.

+## Results

+### Time Series

+When looking at the time series models we found that the total

+### Common Characteristics of Visitors

+### Red Barrel Conclusions

 ## Disclaimer